German five-year bond yields fall below ECB deposit rate

 Ten-year Bund yields, the benchmark for euro

-their lowest since April 2015 when they were in the middle of a
+since April 2015 when they were in the middle of a snowballing

 In money markets, the difference between forward overnight